As a contemporary romance author people ask me a lot of questions, and the question I’m most often asked is, “Are your books a series?”

-I get it.
-Many authors like to write series books.
-Many readers apparently like them too.
-However, the authors whom I consider to be my mentors, such as Rosamunde Pilcher, don’t write book series.
+Some authors write series books which their readers seem to like.
+However, the authors who I consider as mentors, such as Rosamunde Pilcher, don’t write their books in a series.
 Their novels are stand alone books.
 One trick I have borrowed from Ms. Pilcher is to take a minor character from one book and incorporate him or her into another.
 She took a minor character from The Shell Seekers, and used him to introduce a new cast of characters in September.

-The Reunion was my first novel.
-When I wrote my second novel, The Deception, I wrote a chapter set at Hanson Sisters Fine Art, Gillian‘s gallery in The Reunion.
-Gillian’s sister and business partner, Cynthia, is also discussed in a conversation between two Deception characters.
+My first contemporary romance novel was The Reunion.
+(Which will always be my personal favorite.)
+When I wrote my second contemporary romance novel, The Deception, I set a chapter at a fictitious location I used in The Reunion.
 It was a nice way to incorporate the two novels together.

-The Journey comes the closest to being a sequel.
+My third contemporary romance novel, The Journey, comes the closest to being a sequel.
 It uses the same cast of characters as The Reunion, but it too is a stand alone book.
-Ian and Gillian, the leading characters from The Reunion, appear in The Journey.
-This time around they’re supporting characters.
-The lead characters are Ian’s son, Jeremy, and his wife, Cassie.
-There are some references to events from The Reunion, but only vaguely discussed.
-I worded them so those who who hadn’t read The Reunion would see it as a part of the backstory.
-In other words, you don’t have to have read, The Reunion, in order to read and enjoy The Journey.
+Ian and Gillian, the lead characters from The Reunion, appear in The Journey as supporting characters.
+Their story has already been told.
+This time the lead characters are Ian’s son, Jeremy, and his wife, Cassie.
+There are references to events from The Reunion included as part of the backstory.
+However, I worded them in such a way so those who haven’t read The Reunion, won’t be confused.

 While I won’t be able reference every prior novel in my later books, I’ll continue to include something from one of my earlier contemporary romance novels, such as a scene set at a same fictional location, or a minor role for an earlier character.
 Those who have read the earlier books will enjoy the references, while those who haven’t won’t feel left out.